UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     Start with a look at the user needs and risk involved in the project

-    Summary of the brief:
+    **Summary of the brief:**
-    The Brief specify that the users want to look at daily temperature data from uppsala from when it was started to be recorded to current day.
-    They want to have the average curve be displayed to reduce noise of visualization.
+    - Do some analysis on data from an Uppsala weather station.

     **Answer**

-    **First!** we ask ourself what is the scope and magnitude of this project
+    **First!** We ask ourself what is the scope and magnitude of this project

     - This is a small project expected for the team to finish in about one week
     - The project will be driven and implemented by a small team of distributed developers.